What Is the Largest Mosque in the World?

 Al-Masjid an-Nabawi, or the Prophet's Mosque, stands as the second holiest mosque in Islam, after Mecca's Al-Masjid al-Haram.

-Visited by millions of pilgrims every year, this sacred sanctuary holds immense spiritual significance, as it is the resting place of Prophet Muhammad ﷺ.
+Visited by millions of pilgrims every year, this sacred sanctuary holds immense spiritual significance, as it is the resting place of Prophet Muhammad ﷺ and a central place of daily worship following the Masjid Nabawi prayer times.

 Recognizable by its iconic green dome and vast marble courtyards, the mosque can accommodate nearly one million worshippers.